 A polycarbonate card, with its unique

-security features from laser-engraving to enhanced visual and tactile effects, makes it the material of choice for many government authorities for their secure identity documents.
+laser-engraving to enhanced visual and tactile effects, makes it the material of choice for many government authorities for their secure identity documents.
 Over 40 countries use it for national identity or resident permit programs plus it features in 30 national passport programs and all driving licenses from 2013 issued by the EU's 28 member states - a total population of over 500 million.

 Centralizing personalization and issuance